kartoza/sawps/docs/src/user/manual/data-upload/online-form.md

 ### Summary

 Step 2 of the data upload online form  introduces the `Introduction/Reintroduction` and `Off-take` sections, each comprising a table and a form for data entry.
 These sections are critical for recording and managing information related to species introduction or reintroduction and off-take.
-The provided navigation buttons, including `SAVE DRAFT`, `BACK`, and `NEXT`, give the user control over the users data entry process and progression through the data management steps.
+The provided navigation buttons, including `SAVE DRAFT`, `BACK`, and `NEXT`, give the user control over the user's data entry process and progression through the data management steps.

 ## Online Form Step 3 (Review & Submit)